Imperial Bedroom: Tour and subsequent events

 Costello and the Attractions toured America from July to September 1982.
-The singer boasted more friendly on-stage demeanor compared to previous tours, including a stunt where he appeared in a full gorilla suit during the encore of the show coinciding with his 28th birthday.
+The singer boasted a more friendly on-stage demeanor compared to previous tours, including a stunt in which, during the encore of the show that coincided with his 28th birthday, he appeared in a full gorilla suit.
 The setlists embraced funk and R&B flavours and mostly consisted of material from Get Happy!!, Trust and Imperial Bedroom, as well as covers and old hits.
 He received backlash from fans who only wanted to hear older hits, which challenged him; he had previously rejected fan requests.
 Additionally, the studio craft of Imperial Bedroom meant the tracks, particularly "...And in Every Home", "Beyond Belief" and "Man Out of Time", were harder to play live.

 [Imperial Bedroom] got some of the greatest reviews imaginable, [but] it didn't sell more than any other record.
 The record company couldn't find any obvious hit singles on it, though I thought it had several.